 Notion was founded in 2016 by Ivan Zhao and Simon Last in San Francisco.
 The story actually started earlier – Zhao had been working for years on building the “perfect” workspace.
 He wanted a tool that was as flexible as Lego, but for your work.

 The first versions were a disaster.
 Too slow, too buggy.
-But they kept working on it.
-In 2018, they released a version that finally did what they promised: a workspace where you could build anything you wanted.
+But they kept working.
+In 2018 they released a version that finally did what they promised: a workspace where you could build anything you wanted.
 No predetermined structure, no forced workflow.

 What makes Notion different?
 They give you building blocks instead of a ready-made system.
 Want a task list?
 Build it.
 A CRM?
-You can do that too.
+That works too.
 A recipe database with photos and tags?
 No problem.
-That freedom is both their greatest strength and their greatest challenge.
+That freedom is both their greatest strength and their biggest challenge.

 Notion is ideal for people who like to experiment with their systems.
 Think of product managers who want to visualize their roadmaps, content creators who track their ideas and publications, or small teams who want a wiki and project management in one.